GNOME/orca/README-REMOTE-CONTROLLER.md

 **Returns:** List of module names

-## Module Commands
+## Interacting with Modules

-Each registered module exposes its own set of commands:
+Each registered module exposes its own set of operations.
+Based on the underlying Orca code, these are categorized as **Commands**, **Runtime Getters**, and **Runtime Setters**:

+- **Commands**: Actions that perform a task.
+These typically correspond to Orca commands bound to a keystroke (e.g., `IncreaseRate`).
+- **Runtime Getters**: Operations that retrieve the current value of an item, often a setting (e.g., `GetRate`).
+- **Runtime Setters**: Operations that set the current value of an item, often a setting (e.g., `SetRate`).
+Note that setting a value does NOT cause it to become permanently saved.

+You can discover and execute these for each module.

+### Discovering Module Capabilities

-### List Commands for a Module
+#### List Commands for a Module

 ```bash
 gdbus call --session --dest org.gnome.Orca.Service \